raiyaan-abdullah/raiyaan-abdullah.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, I am Raiyaan Abdullah from Dhaka, Bangladesh.
 I am currently seeking Ph.D. admission for Fall 2023.
 My main research interests are in Artificial Intelligence and Computer Vision.
 I am curious about their applications in Activity Recognition, Video Understanding, Smart Health, and Medical Imaging.
+Especially the introduction of vision transformers and their usage in replacing traditional CNNs in various domains fascinate me.

 Education
 ======